 Christopher is a senior humanitarian advisor and coordinator of the Conflict & Humanitarianism Team of the Analysis department, covering a range of contexts including Afghanistan, Yemen, and the Gaza Strip in addition to cross-cutting files.
 Between 1993 and 2001 Mr. Stokes worked for MSF in multiple field assignments including serving as Head of Mission in Angola, Indonesia/East Timor, Kosovo, Rwanda, Afghanistan, and in Russia/Chechnya during the first Chechen War.
 Between 2001 and 2007 he was the Director of Operations for MSF OCB, from 2007 until 2008 he was MSF’s International General Secretary, and from 2008-2018 he served as the General Director of MSF OCB.

-Dr. Mit Philips is a medical doctor with a Master degree in Public Health in developing countries from the London School of Tropical Medicine and Hygiene in 1993 and a diploma in Tropical Medicine in 1985 in Antwerp.
-Before being based in Europe, Mit Philips worked and lived abroad during 15 years in Africa (Chad, Angola, Sudan, Ethiopia, Kenya, DRC) and South East Asia (Cambodia) for Médecins Sans Frontières.
+Dr. Mit Philips is a medical doctor with a Master’s degree in Public Health for Developing Countries from the London School of Hygiene and Tropical Medicine (1993), and a Diploma in Tropical Medicine obtained in Antwerp in 1985.

-She works for MSF in Brussels since 1999, first as Director of Operations, and since 2003 as health policy and medical advocacy advisor in the General Directorate.
-Her main focus of work at MSF concerns HIV/AIDS, health financing and financial barriers to health care, global health and health systems policies.
+She joined MSF in Brussels in 1999, first serving as Director of Operations, and from 2003 as Health Policy and Medical Advocacy Advisor within the General Directorate.
+Her work has focused primarily on HIV/AIDS, health financing and financial barriers to healthcare, global health, and health systems policies.

-From 2010 to 2012 she was also part of the team of Health Policy and Planning at the Institute of Tropical Medicine in Antwerp, Belgium (2010-2012), with a focus on global health policies and health in fragile states.
+From 2010 to 2012, she was also part of the Health Policy and Planning team at the Institute of Tropical Medicine in Antwerp, Belgium, with a particular interest in global health policy and health systems in fragile states.

-Sandrine Tiller is the Coordinator of the Humanitarian Access and Networking Team at MSF’s Brussels Operational Centre.
-Sandrine joined Médecins Sans Frontières in 2011 and worked as a Humanitarian Representative to the UK Government; Strategic Adviser to the Moscow office; and has been an analyst on the humanitarian aid system and the challenges posed by mis and disinformation.
-She most recently was seconded to support MSF’s Operations in Ukraine for two months.
+Sandrine Tiller is the Coordinator of the Humanitarian Access and Networking Team within MSF Analysis Department.
+She joined MSF in 2011 and has since held several strategic roles, including Humanitarian Representative to the UK Government, Strategic Adviser to the Moscow office, and analyst focusing on the humanitarian aid system and the challenges posed by misinformation and disinformation.
+Most recently, she was seconded for two months to support MSF’s operations in Ukraine.

-Previously she worked with grassroots organisations in Venezuela, UN Volunteers in Eritrea and Tanzania, the British Red Cross in London, and the ICRC in Israel/Occupied Palestinian Territories, Geneva and Lebanon.
+Prior to joining MSF, Sandrine worked with grassroots organizations in Venezuela, served with UN Volunteers in Eritrea and Tanzania, and held positions with the British Red Cross in London and the International Committee of the Red Cross (ICRC) in Israel and the Occupied Palestinian Territories, Geneva, and Lebanon.